xfnw/wahs/README.md

 # wahs
 serve warc files on http

-semi-works, but the content type is screwed so css breaks
+semi-works, but is in need of major refactoring